node-red/node-red.github.io/docs/creating-nodes/properties.md

 More information about the edit dialog is available [here](edit-dialog).

-#### Custom edit behaviour
+#### Custom edit behavior

-The default behaviour works in many cases, but sometimes it is necessary to define some node-specific behaviour.
-For example, if a property cannot be properly edited as a simple `<input>` or `<select>`, or if the edit dialog content itself needs to have certain behaviours based on what options are selected.
+The default behavior works in many cases, but sometimes it is necessary to define some node-specific behavior.
+For example, if a property cannot be properly edited as a simple `<input>` or `<select>`, or if the edit dialog content itself needs to have certain behaviors based on what options are selected.

-A node definition can include two functions to customise the edit behaviour.
+A node definition can include two functions to customize the edit behavior.

  - `oneditprepare` is called immediately before the dialog is displayed.
  - `oneditsave` is called when the edit dialog is okayed.
- - `oneditcancel` is called when the edit dialog is cancelled.
+ - `oneditcancel` is called when the edit dialog is canceled.
  - `oneditdelete` is called when the delete button in a configuration node's edit dialog is pressed.
  - `oneditresize` is called when the edit dialog is resized.